 …“You are a lovely, young seastar with bright colours and bright dots.
 And, I am a squid.”

 By now, you know what Cedric is like.
 A starfish like him cannot easily be defeated.
-Since he had discovered the third dimension, literally and clearly now, his eye was turned upwards, even more than before.
-Not much was happening on the ground, and eating happened automatically.
+Since he had discovered the third dimension, literally and absolutely, his eye was turned upwards, even more than before.
+Not much was happening on the ground, and eating occurred automatically.

 Unless, one bumped into someone like Henry, but this did not occur very often.
 Other ground dwellers seemed to move out of the way when they realised, one is preoccupied with something else, up there.

-Sociable Sergey hung around more than often, generally three or four starfish spans above him and in front of him, good seeing and talking distance, but teasing him enough wanting to be up there with him.
+Sociable Sergey hung around more than often, generally three or four starfish spans above him and in front of him, in a practical seeing and talking distance, but teasing him enough wanting to be up there with him.

 He noticed fish with his eyes more open, now.
-They came in all sorts of colours and shapes, and their sizes ranged from much smaller than Cedric, to much, much larger, so large actually, he never would have believed they existed, let alone move so easily up there.
+They came in all sorts of colours and shapes, and their sizes ranged from much smaller than Cedric, too much, much larger, so large actually, he never would have believed they existed, let alone move so comfortably up there.
 Yet, they had no tentacles.

-And how it happens so often, once one is deeply occupied with something, it all ends up in dreams.
+And how it happens so often, once one is intensely occupied with something, it all ends up in dreams.
 This was, what happened to Cedric.
-The following night, or was it the next, he met Sergey’s sand drawings in his dream, clearly and three-dimensional, like balloons.
+The following night, or was it the next, he met Sergey’s sand drawings in his sleep, explicitly and three-dimensional, like balloons.

 There they were, hovering in space in the correct sequence.
-First: normal, second: inhalation and then: squeezing out.
-He saw himself approach them and explore them.
+First: regular, second: inhalation and then: squeezing out.
+He saw himself approach these images and explore them.
 He sat on the inhalation balloon and with some effort, he was able to stretch all his tentacles and wrapped them around it, enclosing it completely.

 He squeezed to expulse and, unbelievable, he moved forward.
 Can one be so excited in a dream?
 He could not wait waking up.